YonatanHanasav1/streamlit-example/README.md

 # Outliers Analysis
-This streamlit app will help discover outlier values of several fields, to get a better understanding of the data.
+This streamlit app will help discover outlier values of several fields, to get a better understanding of the data